Tanzania: Wildlife and conservation

-Politics
+Government and politics

 Constitution and elections

 Tanzania is a one-party dominant state with the Chama Cha Mapinduzi (CCM) party in power.
 From its formation until 1992, it was the only legally permitted party in the country.
 This changed on 1 July 1992, when the constitution was amended.
 It has held power since independence in 1961, and is the longest-serving ruling party in Africa.

 John Magufuli won the October 2015 presidential election and secured a two-thirds majority in parliament.
 The main opposition party in Tanzania since multiparty politics in 1992 is called Chama cha Demokrasia na Maendeleo (Chadema) (Swahili for "Party for Democracy and Progress").
 The leader of Chadema party is Freeman Mbowe.

 In Zanzibar, the country's semi-autonomous state, The Alliance for Change and Transparency-Wazalendo (ACT-Wazalendo) is considered the main opposition political party.
 The constitution of Zanzibar requires the party that comes in second in the polls to join a coalition with the winning party.
 ACT-Wazalendo joined a coalition government with the islands' ruling party Chama Cha Mapinduzi in December 2020 after Zanzibar disputed elections.

 In November 2020, Magufuli once again was declared the winner for his second term as president.
 Electoral fraud was suspected.
 The national electoral commission announced that Magufuli received 84%, or about 12.5 million votes and the top opposition candidate, Tundu Lissu received 13%, about 1.9 million votes.

 In March 2021, it was announced that Magufuli had died whilst serving in office, meaning that his vice president, Samia Suluhu Hassan, became the country's president.

 Tanzania was autocratising in year 2024 according to the V-Dem Democracy Indices.

 In the 2025 election, Samia Suluhu Hassan was reelected for another term as president, after she barred the 2 main opposition parties from participating in the election.
-Protests erupted following the election results, and the protests were handled by the authorities with leathel forces that resulted in hundreds killed and many more maimed.
+Protests erupted following the election results, and the protests were handled by the authorities with lethal forces that resulted in hundreds killed and many more maimed.